Health & Social Care

 BTEC Health and Social Care (Mrs Rodrigues)

-This is an excellent course for students who wish to go into careers that include Nursing, Primary Teaching, Physiotherapy, Social Work and Mental Health care.
+This is an excellent course for pupils who wish to go into careers that include Nursing, Primary Teaching, Physiotherapy, Social Work and Mental Health care.

-This course again focuses on knowledge and skills required to work in the Health and Social Care Sector.
-It does not focus on looking after children.
+This course does not focus on looking after children.

-Students once again need to be motivated, have excellent time management skills and be able to work independently for extended periods of time -particularly in the controlled assessment.
+For both courses, pupils need to be motivated and develop excellent time management skills whilst working independently for extended periods of time in lessons on computers.

 Psychology is the scientific study of the mind, which uses research-based evidence to explain our thoughts, emotions and behaviour.
 At all levels, students need to develop science skills in order to understand the methodology and analysis of data.